OkieOth/nibelheim_ts/README.md

 # run the 'types' and 'types_puml' tasks from the codeGen config
 ./bin/generateAll.sh --tasks types types_puml

+# delete all generated files from the repo
+npm run clean

+# generate all code
+npm run codeGen
 ```

 [More information are here ...](docs/codegen.md)